free priority shipping with $100 domestic purchase

 ballerina neckline - a low neckline associated with strapless or spaghetti-strapped garments

-bateau neck/boat-neck - high, wide neckline that cuts straight across the front and back, meeting at shoulders
+bateau neck / boat-neck - high, wide neckline that cuts straight across the front & back

 cowl neck - exaggerated tube at neck, can be used as a hood or draped as a swag